-But when the successes of John and of his sons made them be envied, and occasioned a sedition in the country…and (John) was not ignorant of anything that was to come afterwards; insomuch that he foresaw and foretold that his two eldest sons would not continue masters of the government: and it will highly deserve our narration to describe their catastrophe, and how far inferior these men were to their father in felicity.
+But when the successes of John and of his sons made them be envied and occasioned a sedition in the country… (John) was not ignorant of anything that was to come afterwards; insomuch that he foresaw and foretold that his two eldest sons would not continue masters of the government: and it will highly deserve our narration to describe their catastrophe, and how far inferior these men were to their father in felicity.
 Wars of the Jews I. II.7-8

 “Mistress of All”

-John did something totally new.
+Faced with no suitable sons, John did something totally new.
 He left the kingdom to his unnamed wife.
 In effect sentencing her to death:

 Now when their father Hyrcanus was dead, the eldest son Aristobulus, intending the change the government into a kingdom…first put a diadem on his head, four hundred and eighty-one years and three months after the people had been delivered from the Babylonian slavery…This Aristobulus loved his next brother Antigonus, and treated him as his equal; but the others he held in bonds and cast his mother into prison, because she disputed the government with him; for Hyrcanus had left her to be mistress of all.
 He also proceeded to that degree of barbarity, as to kill her in prison with hunger… Antiquities of the Jews XIII.XI.1

 Nothing is really known about this woman/queen/regent, the wife of such a pivotal figure in Jewish history.
 No one over the centuries has bothered to give her a name…and yet, the revered John Hyrcanus left the nation in her hands.
-She is a nameless martry, in a way.
+She is a nameless martyr, in a way.

 Yet she remains the precedent that allowed Shelamziyyon, her daughter-in-law, to indeed become queen a generation later.
 Jewish Women’s Archive (jwa.org)